31 Pegasi

 31 Pegasi is a single star in the northern constellation of Pegasus.
-It is visible to the naked eye as a dim, blue-white hued point of light with a baseline apparent visual magnitude of 4.99.
+It is visible to the naked eye as a dim, blue-white hued point of light with an apparent visual magnitude of about 5.
 It is located approximately 1,600 light years away from the Sun based on parallax, but is drifting closer with a radial velocity of −5.3 km/s.